Good and Bad Passwords How-To

 the 95 typeable characters.
 One simple statement should put this in

 perspective.
-Not including NT systems, that have a seriously flawed
+Not including Windows systems, that have a seriously flawed

 password storage method